-The interesting thing about building a thinking partner isn't what it does.
+Building a thinking partner isn't about what it does.
 It's what changed in how I think.
 This is a harder thing to explain than any technical architecture, because the shift is internal and cumulative.
-But it's the most valuable thing I've built.

 Before and after